rajneesh069/DSA-CPP/README.md

 ## Recursion

+### When to apply recursion?

+- It breaks large problems into smaller ones, and once we devise a solution for the smaller one then it eventually adds upto the solution of large problems.
 - To explore all the possibilities &rarr; use recursion.
-- It breaks large problems into smaller ones, and once we devise a solution for the smaller one then it eventually adds upto the solution of large problems.
+- Count the number of ways.
+- Multiple ways of doing something, then minimum or maximum number of ways are asked.

 - Try to write the function in its own terms.
   For example : digit_sum(num)